brockar/fAuxLICE/firmware/readme.md

   (usually the top left key or Escape) and plug in the keyboard
 - **[Physical reset button](https://cdn.sparkfun.com/assets/6/d/3/4/a/523c8e23757b7fbe5f8b4584.png)**:
   Briefly press the button on the back of the PCB
-- some may have pads you must short instead
+- Some may have pads you must short instead

 ---